 You will pass by a black church named Budir on the way to the tip of the Peninsula.
 Many people fly to Iceland to get married in this chic church.
 The white sand beach Skardsvik is the next spot right before you visit the ancient rocks and basalt cliffs.
 The photogenic Kirkjufell is also on the peninsula.

 You can go whale watching or puffin watching starting here.
 On the boat out in the ocean, you can feel the brisk North Atlantic wind sweeping by your checks.

 The South Coast in Iceland is insanely beautiful.
 There is too much to see.
 This synopsis won’t even cover 10% of its beauty, therefore it is strongly recommended to give it at least two days to explore this region.
 Two days in the summer you can go hiking in the glacier and look over the southern lowland, and in the winter you can see northern light in the countryside.

 Starting with Seljalandsfoss waterfall, the southern wilderness is calling you to discover the hidden Gljufrabui waterfall and to applaud the solemn Skogafoss.
 Moving on to Vik, you will see the panorama on the highest point of Dyrholaey and the composition from the lower side of the Reynisfjara Black Sand Beach.
 They are juxtaposing a landscape miracle.
 Even the small fishing village Vik has a picturesque image in which the red-roofed church standing on the hill.

-Jokulsarlon Glacier Lagoon and the Diamond Beach take another day to explore.
+Jokulsarlon Glacier Lagoon and Diamond Beach take another day to explore.
 Cruising in the lagoon on a boat tour allows you to see and feel the ancient ice chucks up close.
-The small ice cubes spreaded on the black beach make the place breathtaking.
+The small ice cubes spread on the black beach make the place breathtaking.